salesforce/storm-dynamic-spout/README.md

 ### TupleBuffer Implementations
 #### [RoundRobinBuffer](src/main/java/com/salesforce/storm/spout/sideline/tupleBuffer/RoundRobinBuffer.java)
 This is the default implementation, which is essentially round-robin.
-Each `VirtualSpout` has its own queue that gets added too.
+Each `VirtualSpout` has its own queue that gets added to.
 A very chatty virtual spout will not block/overrun less chatty ones.
 The `poll()` method will round robin through all the available queues to get the next msg.